 It was time to give up learning, just like I gave up on life itself years ago.

 And what starts someone on the path of hopelessness, you ask?
-Well, it all begins when you lose faith in God.
-At first it scares you when you feel the universe has no divine purpose, but eventually you learn how to deal with your emotions and then move on.
+It begins when you lose faith in God.
+At first you’re scared when you feel the universe has no divine purpose, but eventually you learn how to deal with it and move on.
 So if you can’t rely on God or the Church, then you shift your trust over to the State.
 However, it doesn’t take long before you realize the State is all about one thing: enforcing a system that moves slower than a turtle so that, even when people try to pass laws to change a wrong into a right, it takes several generations before anything goes into effect.
 (And by that time, what’s right and wrong have changed AGAIN, so there has to be another eon-long wait to correct anything).
 What is your next step when the State fails?
 You try to put your faith in other people.
-But people quickly prove themselves to be untrustworthy and selfish.
-They do whatever benefits them, no matter who they have to backstab for their own gain.
+But people are untrustworthy and selfish.
+They do whatever benefits them, no matter who they have to backstab.
 At this point, the only thing left to believe in is you.

 Now for the $25,000 question: what happens when you lose faith in yourself?
 Only two solutions exist: suicide or murder.
 There is no in between.
 Supposedly, introverts will choose the former while extroverts pick the latter, but then again you can never be sure.
 One of the most common traits of human beings is that they are unpredictable.
 I am living proof of that.